NESTCollaboration/nest/README.md

     -- <File 1> is execNEST output events used to stitch together double scatters.
     -- <File 2> is optional, and will be the second scatter in each event, if provided.

 Using two files can be useful to model certain types of interactions.
-For example, using a beta ER file with gamma ER events will mimic a compton scatter followed by photoabsorption.
+For example, using a beta ER file with gamma ER events will mimic a Compton scatter followed by photoabsorption.
+Mixing ER and NR can be used for inelastic scattering of n's or WIMPs, or the Migdal effect.
 The executable will print S1 and S2 areas to screen, which can be funneled into a text document.

 <a name="geant"></a>
 ## GEANT4 Integration